khakhalin/notes/00_words_to_lookup.md

 # Algos and top priorities

 * numpy broadcasting - what are the rules again?
 Does it not broadcast from a 2D to 1D array?*
-* refresh and document those statements about null-space, left, right, and what not
 * docker - what and how
 * installing system packages in Docker with minimal bloat: https://pythonspeed.com/articles/system-packages-docker/
+* This text about Pandas: https://github.com/chiphuyen/just-pandas-things/blob/master/just-pandas-things.ipynb
 * finish google course
 * refresh logistic regression, documenting this: https://rpubs.com/wgervais/667244
     * And also this: https://ai.stackexchange.com/questions/3852/is-logistic-regression-more-free-from-the-conditional-independence-assumption-th
-* Answer conceptual questions for [[linear_regression]]
-* This text about Pandas: https://github.com/chiphuyen/just-pandas-things/blob/master/just-pandas-things.ipynb
+* AWS - do some tutorials
 * log regression from scratch
+* refresh and document those statements about null-space, left, right, and what not
 * how to run AdaBoost in scipy
 * how to save the results of AdaBoost in scipy
 * how do people actually save and load a trained model in tensorflow
 * do SQL exercises
 * try mySQL Linkedin as a way to refresh
+* What is the best answer for "how to run logistic regression"?
 * variational inference (and how is it different from sampling)
 * wait, is softmax based on mean and sigma, or is it just a difference?
 Is it the same formula ultimately, or are there two different softmaxes?  https://twitter.com/chrisalbon/status/1323293801398509568
     * Some people seem to argue it should be called softargmax and there's a difference?
 Summarize here.